ZJU-Automated-Reasoning-Group/efmc/README.md

 ### 2.2 Property-Directed Reachability (PDR)

+Property-Directed Reachability (PDR), also known as IC3 (Incremental Construction of Inductive Clauses for Indubitable Correctness), is a formal verification technique that incrementally builds an inductive invariant to prove safety properties.
+PDR works by maintaining a sequence of over-approximations of reachable states and refining them through counterexample analysis.

 In EFMC, we use the PDR engine inside Z3, named `Spacer`.
 To use it, you can run `efmc` with the `pdr` engine.

 Example: